Text Size

 John Tang

-Co-Head, Global Investments, Strategy & Risk, Private Equity
+Head, Global Investments, Strategy & Risk, and Head, Value Creation Group, Private Equity

 Corporate Management Committee